In this article, I’m sharing everything you need to know about how Restricted Stock Units (RSUs) are taxed.

 For example, if your kid is due for braces, your orthodontist may allow for payments to be spread out over a couple of years.
 But, if you are over the 10% AGI threshold and can swing it from a cash flow perspective, you should consider paying the full cost upfront in order to bunch the expenses and pull the tax benefit into the current year.

 Charitable giving is the same.
-If you are charitable, and can afford to, in a high-income year driven by RSUs, you can pull five years of giving forward into the current year in order to bunch deductions and further reduce your tax bill.
-(In the next section, we will look at a popular vehicle to make this process easier.)
+If you are charitable and can afford to, in a high-income year driven by RSUs, you can pull five years of giving forward into the current year in order to bunch deductions and further reduce your tax bill.
+(In the next section, I’ll look at a popular vehicle to make this process easier.)

 A side-by-side comparison of how this would look is below.
 In this scenario, we compare the standard deduction (without bunching) to itemized deductions with bunching.
-We assume an extra $2k in medical expenses, which are deductible and bunching five years of charitable contributions at $5k per year + an extra $900 to make round numbers.
+We assume an extra $2k in medical expenses (which are deductible) and bunching five years of charitable contributions at $5k per year + an extra $900 to make round numbers.

 - Open a Charitable fund in your name